 - Transcend The Expected

 Those who didn’t know who Marshmello was will never forget him.
 Brands who embrace new ways to connect with consumers, who get far enough in front of trends to set them, instantly have a competitive advantage and the ability to turn prospects into super fans in a single move.

 Audience fragmentation is a huge challenge but also an unbelievable opportunity for brands to breakthrough in uncluttered and unique ways.
 There is a massive upside to embracing new platforms and approaching them with authentic consumer-centric value.
 The creative thinkers can capture new audiences, create new experiences, and launch new business models.

 At VentureFuel we like to say, “What is next, is now.”
 New platforms, new technologies and emerging opportunities are rocket ships to attach to.
 You just need to apply strategic, creative thinking and find the right partners to help you unlock the power of innovation

 To learn how VentureFuel can help your company grow by partnering with global startups and new technologies click here

-helps established companies around the world unlock growth by partnering with emerging startups and breakthrough technologies.
+VentureFuel helps established companies around the world unlock growth by partnering with emerging startups and breakthrough technologies.
 VentureFuel is unique in that they focus on accelerating the established corporations’ growth, yet these partnerships also have resulted in over $10m in revenue to the startups (win-win).
 VentureFuel is 100% independent and agnostic and does not take equity from startups.
 They source from their proprietary global network of the best investors, scouts, founders and academics and then apply creative strategists to develop custom concepts that they then implement and measure.
+They have executed over 100 pilots and partnerships with brands from Nike to AB InBev to Pepsi to General Mills to Beam Suntory.
 Learn more at: www.venturefuel.net